Antusias9/Celestia-Light-Node-Deployment/README.md

 ```

 # Copy and save your node ID.
-We need it to submit some task.
+We need it to submit in the form task.

 ```bash
 curl -X POST \